Alliance Defending Freedom: Reception

 Principal concerns of the ADF have been prohibiting abortion and opposing gay rights.
 Several founding members wrote books condemning homosexuality, including longtime president Alan Sears, who authored the 2003 book The Homosexual Agenda, and Marlin Malloux, who wrote 1994's Answers to the Gay Deception.
 D. James Kennedy dismissed same-sex marriage as "counterfeit" and promoted pseudoscientific conversion therapy, which helped launch a ministry aiming to help gay people "overcome" homosexuality.

 In July 2017, U.S. sitting Attorney General Jeff Sessions attended ADF's Summit on Religious Liberty.
 LGBTQ rights groups criticized Sessions for his participation at the event.
 Dominic Holden wrote in BuzzFeed News that ADF's growing influence within the federal government can be attributed to Sessions' support.

 The Nation, a progressive monthly magazine, describes ADF as a vanguard evangelical Christian legal advocacy group.
 After the Supreme Court overturned Roe v.
 Wade, Politico and The New York Times Magazine identified ADF as being a prominent organization for battling conservative legal causes.
-The organization's international division provides legal support to people who align with its American causes.
+The year following the ruling, the group's UK division reported an increase in expenditures of £220,751, totalling £993,118, and has been expanding their lobbying efforts amongst members of the UK Parliament.

-The Southern Poverty Law Center listed the organization as an extremist anti-LGBTQ hate group in 2016.
+The Southern Poverty Law Center listed the organization as an anti-LGBTQ hate group in 2016.
 The group's designation "was a judgment call that went all the way up to top leadership at the SPLC."
 According to the SPLC, the ADF was included on the list due to the group's filing of an amicus brief in the 2003 U.S. Supreme Court case Lawrence v.
 Texas, in which the ADF expressed support for upholding the state's right to criminalize consensual sexual acts between people of the same sex.
 The SPLC has described the ADF as "virulently anti-gay".
 The SPLC describes the group's mission as "making life as difficult as possible for LGBT communities in the U.S. and internationally."
 The ADF has opposed its inclusion on the SPLC's list.
 Farris has called the SPLC's designation of ADF as a hate group a "troubling smear" and "slander".

 In regards to anti-trans legislation efforts made by ADF, organizations such as GLAAD and the Human Rights Campaign (HRC) have claimed that ADF works with other extremist groups to oppress marginalized people.
 In 2022, ADF authored at least 130 bills in 34 states; more than 30 were passed into law.

 Some opponents of the Pulpit Freedom Sunday movement have voiced concern about permitting churches to endorse politicians because it would allow political donors to remain anonymous and to get tax breaks for their donations.
 Unlike other non-profits, churches are not required to make financial disclosures, so churches endorsing politicians could act as funnels for anonymous campaign donations, or "dark money".